ethancoote/Procedural-Generation/readme.md

 - Working with a few different algorithms to get unique dungeon layouts.

     - <b>Cellular Automation (CA):</b> Used to create larger open spaces with a more realistic and 'smooth' feel.
+The one downside of this approach is that the terrain is not inherently continuous.

         ![alt text](screenshots/imageCA1.png) ![alt text](screenshots/imageCA2.png)